North-Sea-Transition-Authority/digital-notification-library/README.md

 #### Mail merge fields

 Once you have a template you can call the `.withMailMergeField()` method to add mail merge fields to the template.
 You can call this method as many times as you need to add mail merge fields.
-Alternatively, you can call the `withMailMergeFields()` method and provide a collection of `MailMerge` fields in bulk.

 ```java
 MergedTemplate mergedTemplate = notificationLibraryClient.getTemplate("notify template ID")